PythonCharmers/python-future/README.rst

 Automatic translation
 ---------------------

-The ``past`` package can now automatically translate some simple Python 2 modules to Python 3 upon import.
+The ``past`` package can automatically translate some simple Python 2 modules to Python 3 upon import.
 The goal is to support the "long tail" of real-world Python 2 modules (e.g. on PyPI) that have not been ported yet.
 For example, here is how to use a Python 2-only package called ``plotrique`` on